Mthieu44/Boggle/README.md

 ```

 ### How to play
-Input each row of dice, with lower case letters, and wait.
+Input each row of dice, with lowercase letters, and wait.